openbmc/openbmc/poky/documentation/ref-manual/structure.rst

 ------------------

-This directory contains general logs that are not otherwise placed using the package's ``WORKDIR``.
+This directory contains general logs that are not otherwise placed using the package's :term:`WORKDIR`.
 Examples of logs are the output from the ``do_check_pkg`` or ``do_distro_check`` tasks.
 Running a build does not necessarily mean this directory is created.